jamestalmage/tang/Readme.md

 command-line
 ------------

-`ng-test-utils` comes with a command line utility that will instrument files for you.
+`tang` comes with a command line utility that will instrument files for you.
 While it is recommended you use a (plugin)[#build-plugins] like the [karma preprocessor](https://github.com/jamestalmage/karma-angular-test-utils) to automate the transformations for you, the cli utility can be useful for debugging how the transformations have changed your code.

 ```
-npm install -g ng-test-utils
+npm install -g tang
-ng-test-utils --help
+tang --help
-ng-test-utils --output=DIR --base=tests tests/*Spec.js
+tang --output=DIR --base=tests tests/*Spec.js
 ```

 build plugins
 -------------

-`ng-test-utils` has a number of companion plugins that help you insert it in your build process.
+`tang` has a number of companion plugins that help you insert it in your build process.
 Each one has its own set of examples that will help get you started.

   * The [karma preprocessor](https://github.com/jamestalmage/karma-angular-test-utils) provides